cs-discord-at-ucf/lion/CONTRIBUTING.md

 1. Prettier
 2. ESLint

-## Variable names

-1. Camel Case
-2. Private properties on classes should start with an underscore. ie: `private _foo: number = 0`, `public bar: number = 1`

 ## Github

 Make sure to assign yourself to an issue when you start on it, or plan on taking it, so that we don't work on the same one.